nixworks/public/news/2009/07/30/README.md

 ##### Albania
 ### [ Albania's Prime Minister Sali Berisha indicates he may legalise gay marriage in the country. ](/news/2009/07/30/albania-s-prime-minister-sali-berisha-indicates-he-may-legalise-gay-marriage-in-the-country.md)
-_Context: he may legalise, Prime Minister, Albania, same-sex couples, Sali Berisha_
+_Context: Prime Minister, same-sex couples, Sali Berisha, Albania, he may legalise_

 ##### Nigeria
 ### [ Nigerian forces attack a mosque used by the militant Islamist Boko Haram group. ](/news/2009/07/30/nigerian-forces-attack-a-mosque-used-by-the-militant-islamist-boko-haram-group.md)
-_Context: alive when captured, Islamists, Nigeria, Boko Haram_
+_Context: alive when captured, Boko Haram, Islamists, Nigeria_

 ##### United States Coast Guard
 ### [ The United States Coast Guard calls off its search for as many as 79 Haitians missing after their boat capsized near the Turks and Caicos Islands with two hundred people onboard. ](/news/2009/07/30/the-united-states-coast-guard-calls-off-its-search-for-as-many-as-79-haitians-missing-after-their-boat-capsized-near-the-turks-and-caicos-i.md)
-_Context: Turks and Caicos Islands, Haiti, boat capsized, United States Coast Guard_
+_Context: Haiti, boat capsized, United States Coast Guard, Turks and Caicos Islands_

 ##### Iran
 ### [ Iranian police clash with mourners at a Tehranian cemetery for a memorial to those killed in post-election violence, using teargas to disperse crowds from the grave of Neda Agha-Soltan and forcing Opposition leader Mir-Hossein Mousavi to make his exit. ](/news/2009/07/30/iranian-police-clash-with-mourners-at-a-tehranian-cemetery-for-a-memorial-to-those-killed-in-post-election-violence-using-teargas-to-dispe.md)